vanisharma31/financial-transaction-analysis/README.md

 <strong>Spending Analysis</strong>
 * Analyzed spending trends across customers using transaction history.
-* The dataset contains 1,131 customers with a total spending of 17,799,606.40.
+* Analyzed transactions for 1,131 customers with a total spending of 17,799,606.40.
 * The average transaction value was 46.77.

 <strong>Customer Segmentation</strong>